Constrictor (character): Powers and abilities

-The Constrictor's primary weapon is a pair of cybernetically-controlled, electrified, prehensile, wrist-mounted metal coils provided by Justin Hammer.
+Constrictor's primary weapon is a pair of cybernetically-controlled, electrified, prehensile, wrist-mounted metal coils provided by Justin Hammer.
 The coils eject and retract from special appliances running from shoulder to wrist.
 These cables are able to extend to a maximum length of 30 ft and can be used as whips, capable of rending steel or lesser metals; or as bonds, capable of entwining an object or human being and constricting.

 The previous sets of coils were made from an adamantium alloy, then from vibranium.
 The adamantium coils were traded to Gambit in exchange for a favor and are then subsequently used by Mister Sinister to reinforce an ailing Sabretooth's skeleton.
-The strength of the coils varies based on their construction, but the adamantium coils were powerful enough to lift and even temporarily restrain the Hulk.
-The vibranium coils have a contact-based aura that suppresses sound: while the coils are wrapped around a target's throat, the victim's voice cannot be heard.
+The strength of the coils varies based on their construction, but the adamantium coils were powerful enough to lift and restrain the Hulk.
+The vibranium coils have a contact-based aura that suppresses sound.

-The Constrictor's costume is lightly armored with partial bulletproofing around the chest and head area and the entire costume is electrically insulated, covering his entire body except for his lower face and chin.
-Although the Constrictor is a skilled unarmed combatant and street fighter, he usually relies exclusively on his coils in a fight.
+Constrictor's costume is lightly armored with partial bulletproofing around the chest and head area and the entire costume is electrically insulated, covering his entire body except for his lower face and chin.
+Although Constrictor is a skilled unarmed combatant and street fighter, he usually relies exclusively on his coils in a fight.

 After his encounter with KIA, Constrictor is implanted with cybernetic arms, the fingers of which duplicate the abilities of his old coils.
 His forearms still had the capacity to discharge coils out of the wrists like previously.

 Other versions

-An alternative version of Constrictor appeared in JLA/Avengers #4 (2003), part of the Marvel/DC crossover storyline, as part of Krona's supervillain army.
-Other versions of the character appear in the What If? storylines What If?: World War Hulk #1 (2010) and What If?: Secret Invasion #1 (2010) in minor and cameo roles.

 House of M

-A version of Constrictor appears in the House of M reality.
-In House of M: Masters of Evil #1-4 (2009–2010), Constrictor is a member of the Hood's incarnation of the Masters of Evil opposing mutants' superior role in society.
-The character was later killed by Sebastian Shaw during the group's fight with S.H.I.E.L.D.
+An alternate universe variant of Constrictor appears in House of M: Masters of Evil as a member of the Hood's Masters of Evil who is later killed by Sebastian Shaw.

+What If?

+Alternate universe variants of Constrictor makes minor appearances in the What If? storylines What If?: World War Hulk #1 (2010) and What If?: Secret Invasion #1 (2010).

 In other media

 Television

-The Frank Payne incarnation of Constrictor appears in The Avengers: Earth's Mightiest Heroes, voiced by Cam Clarke in his first appearance, and by Troy Baker in the second.
-In the episode "Breakout, Part 1", Constrictor escapes from the Big House.
-In "Ultron-5", Constrictor joins the Serpent Society to fight the Avengers and Ultron-5.
-In "Yellowjacket", Constrictor and the Serpent Society are captured by Yellowjacket and placed in a new Big House, though they later escape.
+The Frank Payne incarnation of Constrictor appears in The Avengers: Earth's Mightiest Heroes, initially voiced by Cam Clarke and later by Troy Baker.
+This version is a member of the Serpent Society.

 Video games

-The Frank Payne incarnation of Constrictor appears as a boss, later unlockable playable character, in Marvel: Avengers Alliance.
+The Frank Payne incarnation of Constrictor appears as a boss and unlockable playable character in Marvel: Avengers Alliance.